nimbix/jarvice-helm/Terraform.md

 ### Ingress DNS configuration

-By default, terraform JARVICE deployments will be deployed using a [nip.io](https://nip.io/) hostname which is mapped to the static IP address issued for the ingress controller.  (i.e. Wildcard DNS) The hostname will be formatted as such:
+By default, terraform JARVICE deployments will be deployed using a wildcard DNS hostname via the `nip.io` [https://nip.io/](https://nip.io/) service which is mapped to the static IP address issued for the ingress controller.
+The hostname will be formatted as such:
 ```bash
 https://<cluster_name>.<cluster_region>.<k8s_service>.jarvice.<ip_address>.nip.io/
 ```